NakamotoInstitute/nakamotoinstitute.org/README.md

 12. Run <code>python run.py runserver</code> and navigate to sni:5000 in your browser.

 13. Migrations are done with [Flask-Migrate](http://flask-migrate.readthedocs.org/en/latest/).
+You can start enable migrations by running:<br /> <code>python run.py db init</code>